-In the tour vehicle, guests will have access to original historical items from sports history.
+In the tour vehicle, guests are able to hold original artifacts from New York sports history.

 Yes, although each guest younger than 14 must be accompanied by a guest older than 14.

-For those who take the ride only, the experience will last about three hours.
+There are two options for those who take the tour ride only — an experience that lasts about three hours and a tour that lasts between 1.5 and two hours.
 For those who take the tour that is followed by dinner, the experience will last about four and a half hours.
 If needed, any guest can depart the experience any any point while it’s in progress.

 For private tours, we sometimes take guests inside venues not accessible on public tours.

 At this time, a maximum of 12 guests are on each tour.
 This number does not include New York Sports Tours representatives.
 For private group tours, please contact New York Sports Tours.

 For those who purchase a ticket for a tour-and-meal experience, the dinner or lunch is covered in the ticket price.
 Guests all sit at the same table as the special meal host.